-- a) visual examination - b) dimensional check
+- a) visual examination

+- b) dimensional check

+- c) non-destructive examination, when applicable.

 The above operations, to be effected on products in appropriate conditions, are carried out under the responsibility of the Manufacturer and are to be witnessed or repeated in the presence of the Surveyor when required by the Rules or, in any case, when it is deemed necessary by the Surveyor.